bsurry/TakeHomeBethSurry/README.md

 ### About the FE Submission

 I created 2 page objects: `todo.ts` and `filters.ts`.
-In real life these could really be combined but just wanted to illustrate breaking the page object functions into logical groups
+These could really be combined but just wanted to illustrate breaking the page object functions into logical groups

 I am also using a fixture file to make sure the page objects can be created outside of the tests and just passed in, there is also a special fixture in there: `toDoPageWithToDos` that includes the logic to add 3 todos for the start of a test so the test doesnt have to show that logic

 I have left the default retry logic for CI only: `retries: process.env.CI ?
 2 : 0,`

-I would not normally include the playwright report in a github repository but I have done it for this example (removed `playwright-report` from the git ignore)
+I would NOT normally include the playwright report in a github repository but I have done it for this example (removed `playwright-report` from the git ignore)
 - You will have to load the report locally via: `npx playwright show-report /YOURLOCALPATH/TakeHomeBethSurry/playwright-report`

+I initially had difficulty creating the app-id bc I really had to fight with the site to log in with either google or gihub (I think its mostly broken), it would just bail out of the login.
+I eventually succeeded when I told Playwright MCP to try to get the token for me and it succeeded.
+I actually wonder if that was just a function of being in an incognito browser.
+Note: this was the ONLY use of the MCP in this project.
+I did not use it in any wayt for generating tests - just trying to get the app id when it was fighting with me

 ## Additional Deliverables